 - The article is written by a researcher working at a university/equivalent

 - The article is reviewed by other researchers within the same subject/discipline.
 A process known as peer review.

 - The article is published in a scholarly (academic/scientific) journal.

 - The intended audience is academic and the language is advanced.
 The article contains a reference list.

 How do I assess if a journal is scholarly

-The best way to evaluate the scholarliness of a journal is often to read at the journal's web page.
+The best method to evaluate the scholarliness of a journal is to read the journal's web page.
 Information about journals are also provided in the library's journal list or through the database Ulrichsweb.The library's journal listCheck for “Peer-reviewed”

 Ulrichs web The term “Refereed” refers to journals which use the peer-review process.

 Be aware that not every article in a scholarly (academic, scientific) journal has to be scholarly.
 Academic journals often contain editorials, book reviews, conference news, research news and similar material which are not considered scholarly